 The Solution: Comprehensive Digital Marketing & Optimization

-After Cape Resorts restarted its digital marketing initiatives post-COVID-19, it turned to Orange 142 to help rebuild its strategy and drive revenue, particularly during the offseason.
+After Cape Resorts restarted its digital marketing initiatives post-COVID-19, the company tapped its Orange 142 Media Solutions team to rebuild its strategy and drive revenue, particularly during the offseason.
 Orange 142 proved a valuable partner, acting as an extension of Cape Resorts’ marketing team.

-To address Cape Resorts’ needs, Orange 142 initially focused on display campaigns and non-brand search campaigns targeting consumers within the resort’s drive market while continuing to invest in brand search terms.
-Additionally, Orange 142 layered in social campaigns aimed at a similar audience to expand awareness.
+To address Cape Resorts' needs, Orange 142 initially focused on display and non-brand search campaigns targeting consumers in the resort’s drive market, while continuing to invest in brand search terms.
+Additionally, Orange 142 layered in paid social media campaigns aimed at a similar audience to expand awareness.

 Lower in the funnel, the team incorporated remarketing campaigns.
 Orange 142 experimented with different targeting strategies, including adjustments to household income (HHI) targeting to broaden the audience.
-However, they quickly realized that lowering the HHI led to a drop in campaign performance, prompting the team to revert to the higher HHI and rebalance the budget to find the optimal mix.
+However, they quickly realized that lowering the HHI reduced campaign performance, prompting the team to revert to the higher HHI and rebalance the budget to find the optimal mix.

 While building awareness was the primary objective, Cape Resorts still faced a significant challenge: "It’s difficult to measure performance when conversions are so low."
 As Bauducco noted, Cape Resorts wasn’t expecting many conversions, but in some cases, the campaigns weren’t showing any return.